lamalab-org/toolminutes/papers/Jiaxing_leverage_LLM4mat_images.md

 - Additional contexts are also very useful. for eg: (doping, temperature, synthesis conditions)

 - In materials exploration and discovery context:
-(i) effective representations of both chemical and structural complexity,(ii) successful recall of relevant candidates to property of interest
+(i) effective representations of both chemical and structural complexity, (ii) successful recall of relevant candidates to property of interest
 (iii) accurate candidate ranking based on multiple desired functional properties.

 ## Approach

-The authors propose a two step funnel based approach
+The authors propose a two-step funnel based approach

 - 1. RECALL - Given a material finding similar material from a set of materials
 - 2. RANKING - Based on functional properties rank the recalled materials